QuickBooks bill of materials: the secret to making it work

 Tired of the chore of going through your all your books to painstakingly calculate COGS?
 Maybe some things aren’t so clear a month later — the note you scribbled down for stock losses might have been damaged or lost.

-You can have automatic financial overviews which include COGS with Katana – The Smart Workshop Software.
+You can have automatic financial overviews which include COGS with Katana – The Smart Manufacturing Software.

 Katana is always working behind the scenes, so it does perpetual inventory without a problem.
 This means your inventory is always up to date down to the last item.

 You can see COGS as soon as an order is done.
-You get a full report with everything including direct materials and labor.
-You can immediately see the taxes, profit, and COGS for that order when you go to the “Done” screen.
+You get a full report with everything including direct materials and labor, so you can immediately see the taxes, profit, and COGS for that order.

 You always know how much you earn and how much you spend for every day, every month, and every year.